 EAI held an Expert Seminar as part of the EAI Fellows Program on June 9, 2016 with Professor David W. Kearn, Jr. from St. John’s University in Queens, New York.
 Professor Kearn presented on the future scenario of U.S.-China relations.
 He examines potential mechanisms or pathways to military conflict between the United States and People’s Republic of China (PRC) based on prevailing approaches from international relations theories, including structural realism — offensive and defensive — and power transition theory.
 He describes the worst story of the two powers in view of security dilemma and considering other domestic political factors.
 Understanding these pathways to conflict, it is possible to develop policies to address the most dangerous aspects of the security environment in the Western Pacific while maintaining stability, reassuring U.S. allies, and improving the prospects of cooperation.
-Topic

-“Understanding Pathways to Conflict in the Western Pacific” Presenter
+“Understanding Pathways to Conflict in the Western Pacific”

-David W. Kearn, Jr., St. John’s University in Queens, New York Moderator
+David W. Kearn, Jr., St. John’s University in Queens, New York

 Sang Yoon Ma, The Catholic University of Korea